rnburn/lightstep-proposal/Tracer-C++.md

    single childOf relation can currently be [specified](https://github.com/opentracing/opentracing-cpp/blob/master/opentracing/tracer.h#L32) when starting a span.
-I recommend modify the SpanOptions class to allow a vector of span contexts along with enumeration values to denote the reference types.
+I recommend modify the SpanOptions class to allow a vector of span contexts along with enumeration values to denote the reference types to be used.

 I can think of other modifications that should be made.
 Using the same class to represent both a Span and SpanContext is problematic and the [logging